 ARTICLE V - Officers:

-The officers of the Association will be a president, vice-president, secretary, and treasurer.
-Officers must be members of the Neighborhood Association in good standing.
-They will be elected by the membership present at the winter meeting to hold office for two years until their successors are elected.
+The officers of the Association will be president, vice-president, secretary, and treasurer.
+Officers must be members of the Neighborhood Association.
+They will be elected by a simple majority of the membership present at the winter meeting to hold office for two years until their successors are elected.